-- 35.1.0 Female student-athletes may only play on a team designated as a girl's sport, and male student-athletes may only play on a team designated as a boy's sport.
-Both female and male student-athletes may compete on a team designated as a coed sport, in accordance with the sport-specific roster allocations. - 35.2.0 Notwithstanding 35.1.0, a student-athlete may be permitted to participate in a sex-segregated sport inconsistent with his/her sex in the following circumstances: - 35.2.1 A female student-athlete may play on a boys' team if her school will not offer a girls' team in that sport at the appropriate age level during the same school year.
+- 36.1.0 Female student-athletes may only play on a team designated as a girl's sport, and male student-athletes may only play on a team designated as a boy's sport.
+Both female and male student-athletes may compete on a team designated as a coed sport, in accordance with the sport-specific roster allocations. - Notwithstanding 36.1.0, a student-athlete may be permitted to participate in a sex-segregated sport inconsistent with his/her sex in the 36.2.0 following circumstances: - 36.2.1 A female student-athlete may play on a boys' team if her school will not offer a girls' team in that sport (in a recognized BCSS activity or not) at the appropriate age level during the same school year.
 A letter from the administrator confirming a girls' team will not be offered must be sent into the BCSS office.
-If a female student-athlete plays on the appropriate age level boys' team, she may not play on the more senior girls' team in a different season of play during the same school year. - 35.2.2 A student-athlete may participate with the opposite sex in a sex-segregated sport on the basis that doing so would be consistent with his/her gender identity if the student-athlete's application under 35.3.0 is granted. - 35.3.0 A student-athlete seeking eligibility pursuant to 35.2.2 must make an application to the Eligibility Officer. - 35.3.1 Each application under 35.2.2 must include the following: - 35.3.1.1 A written statement from the student-athlete and/or parent or guardian documenting a student-athlete's consistent gender identification with the opposite sex; - 35.3.1.2 A professional opinion concerning the student-athlete's gender identity from a physician, psychiatrist, psychologist

-- or other professional with experience in gender identity health care; and - 35.3.1.3 Any other information or documentation that may be pertinent to the Eligibility Officer's decision and the application of the factors set out in 35.2.2. - 35.3.2 The Eligibility Officer shall consider the following factors together with any other factors that he/she considers reasonable when making a decision under 35.2.2: - 35.3.2.1 Flexibility, and the student-athlete's privacy, will be prioritized in decision-making; - 35.3.2.2 The importance of fair and equitable competition for all students participating in the sport in which the student is applying to participate; - 35.3.2.3 Existing practices regarding female student-athletes' participation on boys teams, as per 35.2.2, are to be preserved; and - 35.3.2.4 An environment where intersex, transitioning and transgender students can exist and thrive should be provided. - 35.3.3 The Eligibility Officer's decision is final and conclusive and shall not be appealed or judicially reviewed. - 35.3.4 Once a student-athlete has been granted eligibility under 35.3.0, his/her eligibility shall be effective for the duration of the student-athlete's participation in the sport and does not need to be renewed every sport season or school year. - 35.4.0 If there is a conflict between 35.1.0 or 35.2.1 and a bylaw, rule or similar provision of a sport commission, the bylaw, rule or similar provision prevails.
+If a female student-athlete plays on the appropriate age level boys' team, she may not play on the more senior girls' team in a different season of play during the same school year. - 36.2.2 A student-athlete may participate with the opposite sex in a sex-segregated sport on the basis that doing so would be consistent with his/her gender identity if the student-athlete's application under 36.3.0 is granted. - 36.3.0 A student-athlete seeking eligibility pursuant to 36.2.2 must make an application to the Eligibility Officer. - 36.3.1 Each application under 36.2.2 must include the following: - A written statement from the student-athlete and/or parent or guardian documenting a student-athlete's consistent 36.3.1.1 gender identification with the opposite sex; - A professional opinion concerning the student-athlete's gender identity from a physician, psychiatrist, psychologist 36.3.1.2 or other professional with experience in gender identity health care; and - Any other information or documentation that may be pertinent to the Eligibility Officer's decision and the 36.3.1.3 application of the factors set out in 36.2.2. - 36.3.2 The Eligibility Officer shall consider the following factors together with any other factors that he/she considers reasonable when making a decision under 36.2.2: - 36.3.2.1 Flexibility, and the student-athlete's privacy, will be prioritized in decision-making; - 36.3.2.2 The importance of fair and equitable competition for all students participating in the sport in which the student is applying to participate; - 36.3.2.3 Existing practices regarding female student-athletes' participation on boys teams, as per 36.2.2, are to be preserved; - 36.3.2.4 An environment where intersex, transitioning and transgender students can exist and thrive should be provided. - The Eligibility Officer's decision is final and conclusive and shall not be appealed or judicially reviewed.
+36.3.3 - 36.3.4 Once a student-athlete has been granted eligibility under 36.3.0, his/her eligibility shall be effective for the duration of the student-athlete's participation in the sport and does not need to be renewed every sport season or school year. - 36.4.0 If there is a conflict between 36.1.0 or 36.2.1 and a bylaw, rule or similar provision of a sport commission, the bylaw, rule or similar provision prevails.

-36.0.0 HOME STUDY, DISTRIBUTED LEARNING, AND ALTERNATE SCHOOL STUDENT-ATHLETES
+37.0.0 HOME STUDY, DISTRIBUTED LEARNING, AND ALTERNATE SCHOOL STUDENT-ATHLETES